 - I’m a Bermudian resident, can I get tested on the island before I go away and use that as my test to return to Bermuda?
 No, COVID-19 PCR tests done in Bermuda do not count as pre-arrival tests.
 Once you leave Bermuda and enter a jurisdiction with community transmission of COVID-19, you are at risk of being exposed.
 The pre-arrival test needs to be taken in the place with community transmission or the overseas jurisdiction.

 - Should I travel if I test positive with COVID-19?
 No, you must not travel if you test positive for COVID-19 whether a resident or visitor.
 The risk you will place the passengers and staff in the airport, on the plane and upon arrival is too high.
 We ask that you wait to visit or return to Bermuda until you receive two negative COVID-19 PCR tests that are 72 hours apart.

 - Where can I get a test in my home country with guaranteed test results in less than 72 hours?
 The timing of test results will vary by city, state, province, county or even country.
 Check with the testing facility nearest to you – it could be a CVS or Walgreens, a public health clinic or a private lab.
-Bermuda will accept test results where the test is taken no more than seven days before you travel.
+Bermuda will accept test results where the test is taken no more than five days before you travel.
 In the UK citydoc.org.uk, or www.medexpress.co.uk/testing/covid19/coronavirus-covid19-home-testing-kit-pcr for example, provides fit to fly testing.